 When it comes to backcountry sleep systems, we have come a long way since the days of the cowboy bedroll.
-Today we can choose from an array of closed foam, self-inflating, and manual inflating mattress and sleeping pad for backpacking.
+Today, we can choose from an array of closed foam, self-inflating, and manual inflating mattress and sleeping pad for backpacking systems.

 Some Factors to Consider

-You don’t need to spend a week’s wages on a camping pad to have a good time, but a little extra money on a sleeping pad for backpacking is a good investment especially if you plan on using it often.
+You don’t need to spend a week’s wages on a camping pad to have a good time, but a little extra money on a sleeping pad is a good investment, especially if you plan on using it often.

 You need to be comfortable.
 If you’re a side sleeper, consider getting thicker pads.

 This is a huge factor for some people.
 A light weigh pad usually comes at an expense – either in money, insulation, comfort, or size.

 Sleeping pads are often narrowed at the head and feet to cut down on weight, which may not be ideal for people who move a lot in their sleep.

 You can also often find pads in extra long, extra wide, and short.
 Also, consider it’s size when packed – the smaller the better.

 Three Main Types of Sleeping Pad